jakt/JANetworking/README.md

 ## Usage
 Much of the JANetworking integration will be in the object's own code.
-For our example we'll use a model type called `Post`
+For our example we'll use a model type called `Post`.

 ### Models
 ```